nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example: `addcustomer n/John Doe p/65555555 a/Blk 436 Serangoon Gardens St 26 #01-01`

-### Remove an order: `removeorder`
+### Delete an order: `deleteorder`

-Removes a specific order from CHIM, identified by its index.
+Deletes a specific order from CHIM, identified by its index.

-Format: `removeorder ORDER_INDEX`
+Format: `deleteorder ORDER_INDEX`
-* Removes the order at the specified `ORDER_INDEX`.
+* Deletes the order at the specified `ORDER_INDEX`.
 The index must be a positive integer.

-Example: `removeorder 2`
+Example: `deleteorder 2`
-* Removes the second order in the list of orders.
+* Deletes the second order in the list of orders.

-### Remove cheese from inventory: `removecheese`
+### Delete cheese from inventory: `deletecheese`

-Removes some specified quantity of a specified cheese type from the inventory.
+Deletes some specified quantity of a specified cheese type from the inventory.

-Format: `removecheese CHEESE_INDEX`
+Format: `deletecheese CHEESE_INDEX`
-* Removes the cheese at the specified `CHEESE_INDEX`.
+* Deletes the cheese at the specified `CHEESE_INDEX`.
 The index must be a positive integer.

-Example: `removecheese 2`
+Example: `deletecheese 2`

-### Remove customer: `removecustomer`
+### Delete customer: `deletecustomer`

-Removes a customer from the list of customers, using their phone number as identifier.
+Deletes a customer from the list of customers, using their phone number as identifier.

-Format: `removecustomer p/PHONE_NUMBER`
+Format: `deletecustomer p/PHONE_NUMBER`

-Example: `removecustomer p/65555555`
+Example: `deletecustomer p/65555555`

 ### Listing orders: `listorder`